Widezadenis/Case-Study---Er-Wait-Times/README.md

 | 8 | 78 | 11 | 23 | 43 |
 | 9 | 78 | 11 | 23 | 44 |
 | 10 | 84 | 11 | 25 | 47|

+* Findings: Increasing specialists provides minimal redunction in total wait times.
+Interestingly wait, registration, triage, and doc times increase by a small amount when the number of specialist increase.